Al-Allama al-Hilli: Works

-One of his works on the concept of the Shia Imamate (Minhaj al-karamah) was criticized by the Sunni scholar Ibn Taymiyyah in his nine volume work Minhaaj As-Sunnah An-Nabawiyyah.
-Besides various treatises on religious law, 'Allamah established a systematic version of the science of tradition (hadith and akhbar), based on principles which were later to antagonise the usuliyun and the akhbariyun.
-In the kalam tradition, he left a commentary on one of the first treatises to be written by one of the oldest Imamite mutakallimun, Abu Ishaq Ibrahim al Nawbakhti, who died about 350/961.
-Similarly, he wrote commentaries on the two treatises by Nasir mentioned above, Tajrid and Qawa'id-commentaries which have been read and re-read, studied and commentated by generations of scholars.
-He left a summary of the vast commentary by his teacher Maytham al-Bahrani on the Nahj al-Balagha.
-Using the methods both of a man of the kalam and of a philosopher, he wrote studies on Avicenna's Al-Isharat wa-'l-tanbihat (Remarks and Admonitions) and Kitab Al-Shifaʾ (The Book of Healing); attempted to solve the difficulties (hill al-mushkilat) of al-Suhrawardi's Kitab al-talwihat (Book of Elucidations); wrote a treatise comparing (tanasub) the Ash'arites and the Sophists; two other encyclopaedic treatises, The Hidden Secrets (al-Asar al-khaffyah) in philosophical sciences, the autographed version of which is at Najaf, and a Complete Course of Instruction (Ta'lim tamm) on philosophy and the kalam, etc. He casts doubt on the principle Ex Uno non fit nisi Unum (only One can proceed from the One), as his teacher Nasir Tusi, inspired by al-Suhrawardi, had done before him, and he concedes the existence of an intra-substantial motion which heralds the theory of Mulla Sadra.
+One of his works on the concept of the Shia Imamate (Minhaj al-karamah) was criticized by the Sunni scholar Ibn Taymiyyah in his nine-volume work Minhaaj As-Sunnah An-Nabawiyyah.
+Besides various treatises on religious law, 'Allamah established a systematic version of the science of tradition (hadith and akhbar), based on principles which were later to antagonize the usuliyun and the akhbariyun.
+In the kalam tradition, he left a commentary on one of the first treatises written by one of the oldest Imamite mutakallimun, Abu Ishaq Ibrahim al Nawbakhti.
+Similarly, he wrote influential commentaries on the treatises by Nasir al-Din al-Tusi.
+He also left a summary of the vast commentary by his teacher Maytham al-Bahrani on the Nahj al-Balagha.

+Using the methods of both a theologian and a philosopher, he wrote studies on Avicenna's Al-Isharat wa-'l-tanbihat (Remarks and Admonitions) and Kitab Al-Shifaʾ; attempted to solve the difficulties (hill al-mushkilat) of al-Suhrawardi's Kitab al-talwihat (Book of Elucidations); and wrote a treatise comparing the Ash'arites and the Sophists.
+He also penned encyclopaedic treatises like The Hidden Secrets (al-Asrar al-khafiyyah) in the philosophical sciences, and a Complete Course of Instruction (Ta'lim tamm) on philosophy and kalam.
+He cast doubt on the principle Ex Uno non fit nisi Unum (only One can proceed from the One), and conceded the existence of an intra-substantial motion, heralding the theory of Mulla Sadra.

 Tadhkirat al-Fuqahā', the opening double page of manuscript has an illuminated floral headpiece in the style of the Safavid period in Iran (1501-1732), with colours predominantly in gold, blue and pink.
 The wide margins are illuminated with bold floral and arabesque decorations in gold and blue, and the text is within gold cloud bands.